Président : Nicolas van Zeebroeck (ULB)

 This paper provides new information on three selected topics related to both the quality and quantity of jobs that have featured prominently in the debate on the future of work, but for which hard evidence has been limited – job stability, under-employment and changes in the share of well-paid jobs.
 First, it investigates whether jobs have truly become less stable and, if so, whether these changes are linked to an increase in the mobility of workers between jobs or between jobs and non-employment.
 Second, the paper examines whether there is a growing risk of under-employment (the extent to which people would like to work more hours than they currently do) rather than technologically driven unemployment.
 More specifically, it looks at how the risk of under-employment has evolved for different socio-demographic groups, as the growth of the service sector, low-skill occupations and atypical forms of employment have contributed to its overall increase in several countries.
 Finally, the paper investigates how the chances of getting a middle-paid job have changed for different groups.
 Again, a key issue here may be that, rather than being confronted by a jobless future, some groups in the labour market may be facing a future where it will be harder to find a well-paid job.
 A key finding of the analysis is that the labour market experiences of many young people and of those with less than tertiary education have worsened over the past decade.
 In fact, the young with less than tertiary education have been particularly affected by these changes, as the share experiencing under-employment, non-employment and low pay has increased.
 While these changes have affected different countries to varying degrees, only two countries (Germany and Poland) have not seen a worsening of any of these indicators for young people with less than tertiary education.
 The evidence suggests that these patterns are unlikely to be only a hangover of the recent global economic crisis.
 There is also a clear gender dimension.
 While the absolute risks of both under employment and non-employment remain higher for women, the risk of non employment for men has increased in most countries (particularly for those with less than tertiary education).
 Men with less than tertiary education have also experienced proportionally large increases in the risk of under-employment.
 But women remain more likely to be in low-paid jobs and less likely to be in high-paid ones, despite an improvement in the probability of being in middle-paid jobs.

-Labour market polarisation and the role of local job multipliers
+Job polarisation and local job multipliers

 Marieke Vandeweyer (KU Leuven & OCDE)